Tax Cut Jobs Act- and Your Divorce

 The Tax Cut and Jobs Act which was signed into law in December 2017 contains one provision that specifically impacts divorces completed after December 31, 2018: the deductibility of Alimony.
 In addition to this divorce specific provision, there are numerous other changes to the tax code that will impact many people (not just divorcing couples), but may have a particularly significant impact on divorcing families.

-If your divorce is completed (executed) before December 31, 2018 you may use the prior rules for alimony.
-Alimony is deductible to the payor and taxable to the recipient For divorces completed after December 31, 2018 Alimony will no longer be deductible to the payor and will not be taxable to the recipient.
+For divorces entered into after December 31, 2018, Alimony will no longer be deductible to the payor and will not be taxable to the recipient.
 While this may sound like a good thing for someone who anticipates receiving alimony payments, what this means is that there is less money for the family, since there will be more taxes paid.
-This could impact the outcome of divorces in the future.
 Unlike many other provisions in the new tax changes, this provision does not expire.
 This is a permanent change to the tax code.
-Additional provisions, including the definition of a "completed" divorce are too detailed to include here.
-For more information, contact Vicki McLellan at Equitable Divorce Resolutions.

 Child Tax -Dependents- Exemptions